jletrondo/csv/README.md

 Stores rows with errors into a CSV file.

 ## Conclusion
-The CsvReader library provides a robust solution for reading and processing CSV files in PHP.
+The Reader library provides a robust solution for reading and processing CSV files in PHP.
 With its validation features and customizable processing, it is suitable for various applications that require CSV data handling.

 ## License
 This library is licensed under the MIT License.